You are currently browsing the category archive for the 'Uncategorized' category.

 The Sleep Wellness Institute

-A recent online article at MSNBC noted that the cost of diabetes in this country will rise to $200 billion per year.
+The cost of diabetes in this country will rise to more than $200 billion per year.
 That point makes it more important than ever that medical professionals include asking questions about sleep while making their diagnosis, since it has now been shown that 58% of diabetics have some form of sleep disordered breathing.

 At the same time, 40% of all obstructive sleep apnea (OSA) patients have diabetes.